laminlabs/lamindb/README.md

 Public beta: Currently only recommended for collaborators as we still make breaking changes.

+Update 2023-06-14:

-Update 2023-06-05: We completed a major migration from SQLAlchemy/SQLModel to Django, available in pre-releases of v0.42.
+- We completed a major migration from SQLAlchemy/SQLModel to Django, available in 0.42.0.
+- The last version that is fully compatible with SQLAlchemy/SQLModel is 0.41.2.

 ```